ryan-helou/Portfolio-Website/portfolio-website/README.md

-# Portfolio Tracker (Mock)
+﻿# Portfolio Tracker

 A minimal holdings tracker built with Vite + React.
-The current version uses mock data and a lightweight API layer that you can later replace with real Twelve Data endpoints.
+It ships with mock data but can fetch live quotes from Finnhub (with an optional Alpha Vantage fallback) without additional libraries.

 ## Getting Started